StevieIsmagic/js-minicamp-homework-3/README.md

 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

-	* Objects - Simple representation of real world objects.
+	* Objects - a variable that can hold multiple properties.
+Simple, neat representation of real world objects.
 Everything is an object in js.
-An instance of an established class and has properties defined upon its initiation.
+An instance of an established class and may have properties defined upon its initiation.
 Can be a variable, data structure, method, function..
 	* Properties - are characteristics of the object as defined upon its creation.
-	* Methods - the actions that can be performed by objects.
+	* Methods - the actions that can be performed by objects. function inside of an object is called a method.
 	* for in loop - functin to iterate through keys in an object.
 	* dot notation vs bracket notation - two distinct ways to access / change the keys/valuves in an object